T6Tommy/SEEDLAB-TheGoats/MiniProject/README.md

 This repository is for the Mini Project and is seperated into two main files.

-The first file is called "arduino" for the 3 files of Arduino code used:

-- "Running" -

-- "angle_follower" -

-- "motor_sim" -
+The two Arduino sketches are as follows:

+- **"Running.ino"** - Contains the control system code and I2C handler method.
+The control system occurs within the main Loop, while the I2C handler is in an ISR method called "recieveData."
+The control system is a Proportional-Integral loop that takes in a rotary encoder value and regulates the average voltage level for a motor driver via the ATMEGA's built-in PWM controller.
+The I2C handler is capable of taking in up to 32 bytes of data and stores the data in a byte array called "message."
+There is also a method called "sendData" that was not used for the Mini Project.

+- **"motor_sim.ino"** -  This sketch outputs a step response (time-delayed by 1 second) with a magnitude of 7 volts (PWM average) to the motor driver.
+The sketch then monitors the resulting encoder data and records it onto the Serial console.

 The second file is "rpi" for the 2 files of Python code used on the Raspberry Pi:

-- "MP1.py" - This is the Python code for the Computer Vision Marker Detection Scheme.
+- **"MP1.py"** - This is the Python code for the Computer Vision Marker Detection Scheme.

-- "ic2.py" -
+- **"i2c.py"** - Takes in a quadrant (via four boolean values, N, S, E, W) and sends a code to the arduino via I2C which corresponds to an angle associated with the quadrant.
+The angle is also displayed on the LCD display via the AdaFruit I2C LCD library.